Ob-La-Di, Ob-La-Da: Cover versions

-Marmalade
+The Marmalade

 The Beatles' decision not to issue "Ob-La-Di, Ob-La-Da" as a single in the UK or the US led to many acts rushing to record the song, in the hope of achieving a hit in those countries.
-A recording by the Scottish pop band Marmalade, released in November 1968, became the most commercially successful of all the cover versions of songs from The Beatles.
-It reached number one in the UK Singles Chart in January 1969, making Marmalade the first Scottish artist to top that chart.
+A recording by the Scottish pop band The Marmalade, released in November 1968, became the most commercially successful of all the cover versions of songs from The Beatles.
+It reached number one in the UK Singles Chart in January 1969, making The Marmalade the first Scottish artist to top that chart.

-Marmalade's recording sold around half a million in the UK, and a million copies globally by April 1969.
+The Marmalade's recording sold around half a million in the UK, and a million copies globally by April 1969.
 During the group's TV appearance on BBC One's Top of the Pops to promote the track, four of the five band members wore kilts; their English-born drummer instead dressed as a redcoat.
 Reflecting the song's popularity in the UK, according to author Alan Clayson, comedian Benny Hill included the band's name with Cream and Grapefruit in a sketch where a hungover radio disc jockey is continually confronted by phone-in requests that exacerbate his nausea.